Mugiw4ra/Ro-server-front-end/VIP.md

 <b>Other Events</b><br>
 Any and all other Bonus Exp events will <b>NOT</b> stack with VIP bonuses<br>
 Example:<br>
-If MugenRO has "+50% Exp Weekend", meaning the Exp rates will be changed from 5x to 7,5x for the weekend, the VIP bonuses will NOT continue to work: All active VIP times will be halted for the duration of the Event, and they will continue after the Event has ended.
+If the server has "+50% Exp Weekend", meaning the Exp rates will be changed from 5x to 7,5x for the weekend, the VIP bonuses will NOT continue to work: All active VIP times will be halted for the duration of the Event, and they will continue after the Event has ended.
 The VIP time will not be wasted.<br>
 <br>
 <b>Tokens</b><br>
 All three VIP-tokens are in-game items.<br>